 “Energy as a Digital Platform,” or the powerful truth that energy is showing us in its thousand implications, was, in actual fact, the topic at the centre of the edition of #EnelFocusOn that took place at the Enel Innovation Hub & Lab in Milan on 22 October.
 The 18th edition of our global cycle of open discussions, which began three years ago and have now been streamed to more than 17 million viewers, involved experts and influencers from eight countries.

-Discussing the topic was Silvia De Francisci, Head of New Technologies and Innovation at Enel Brazil, while the keynote speech was given by Kathryn Parsons, co-founder and CEO of Decoded, a tech training company set up in London in 2012 with a pledge to teach coding to anyone, anywhere.
-A commitment that was somewhat visionary but, nonetheless, one that has been maintained: today Decoded is active in 85 cities alla over the world and has initiated more than half a million people into the secrets of binary code.
+Discussing the topic was Silvia De Francisci, Head of New Technologies and Innovation at Enel Brazil, while the keynote speech was given by Kathryn Parsons, co-founder and CEO of Decoded, a tech training company set up in 2012 with a pledge to teach coding to anyone, anywhere.
+A commitment that was somewhat visionary but, nonetheless, one that has been maintained: today Decoded is active in 85 of the world’s cities and has initiated more than half a million people into the secrets of binary code.

 The language of data for the development of humanity